clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 It is possible to ask for several compute nodes at a time, for example `select=4` will give you 4 compute nodes.
 Some programs, such as LAMMPS or NAMD, work a lot faster if you ask for several nodes.
 This is an advanced topic and we will not discuss it here, but you can find some examples on our website.

-It is very important to remember that you shouldn't run computations on the login node, because the login node is shared between everyone who logs into Palmetto, so your computations will interfer with other people's login processes.
+It is very important to remember that you shouldn't run computations on the login node, because the login node is shared between everyone who logs into Palmetto, so your computations will interfere with other people's login processes.
 However, once you are on a compute node, you can run some computations, because each user gets their own CPUs and RAM so there is no interference.
 If you are on the login node, let's get on the compute node:

 ~~~
 qsub -I -l select=1:ncpus=4:mem=10gb,walltime=2:00:00
 ~~~
 {: .bash}

 We have a lot of software installed on Palmetto, but most of it is organized into *modules*, which need to be loaded.
-For example, we have many versions of Matlab isntalled on Palmetto, but if you type
+For example, we have many versions of Matlab installed on Palmetto, but if you type

 ~~~
 matlab